gorgusdev/neutral-state-router/README.md

 The method will return a promise object that will resolve with the new router state object if the requested activation succeeds.
 Otherwise it will reject with a router exception.
 All the usual callbacks will also be called as expected.

+The data object of the activated state will have the `extraStateData` object merged into it in any callbacks triggered by this method.

 ## TODO